Proposed conceptual elevations

 Step 1: Respect the Historic Street Grid

 The conceptual plan includes a large surface parking lot between Forest Street and the front of the hotel because it razes an existing warehouse, closes off a block of Price Street and converts the combined space into a surface parking lot.
 However, since utilities run under Price Street, the building’s footprint can’t be shifted closer to Forest without the significant expense of relocating a full block of utility lines.
 This entire problem can be resolved by leaving Price Street exactly where its been since 1868.
-Don’t turn Price Street into an off-street parking lot and the frontage problem and utility issues along Forest Street go away.
+Don’t turn Price Street into an off-street parking lot and the frontage problem and utility issues under Price Street go away.

 Step 2: Integrate Parking into Surrounding Streets